MarcBoule/MindMeldModular/README.md

 * CV visualisation
 * CV control over just about everything...

-Many labels contain separate menus, different from the module's menu, that can be accessed by right-clicking the labels.
+Many labels contain separate menus that are different from the module's main menu; these can be accessed by right-clicking the labels.

 ## AuxSpander <a id="auxspander"></a>